1812: The Rivers of War: Reception

 Publishers Weekly gave the book a positive review, stating, "Flint (1632) offers historical figures rarely seen in fiction, such as James Monroe, in pre-Doctrine days, and the British general Robert Ross (not killed outside Baltimore); thorough scholarship in Napoleonic-era warfare; and strong, credible women.
 Fans will cheer even louder if this outstanding start turns out to be the first of a long saga."

-Sequel

 The first published sequel is 1824: The Arkansas War.